erik-nystrom/js-animate-css/README.md

     thing.animateTo(.5);
 </script>
 ```
-This will interpolate CSS property values between your defined start and end stylings, and update the element's `style` attribute accordingly.
+This will interpolate numerical CSS property values between your defined start and end stylings, and update the element's `style` attribute accordingly.

 In this example, setting `thing.animateTo(.5);` would result in calculated CSS of `style="top: 50px; transform: rotate(90deg);"`.
 Setting `thing.animateTo(.33);` would result in `style="top: 33px; transform: rotate(59.4deg);"`.
 And so on.